OWL-Shadow/stalkeye/README.md

  -----------------------------------------------------StalkEye - OSINT Intelligence Tool -----------------------------------------

-StalkEye is a powerful Python-based OSINT (Open Source Intelligence) tool designed for ethical security research and digital footprint analysis.
-It automates the process of searching for a target username across the web using DuckDuckGo, then systematically scans the discovered URLs to extract valuable information such as email addresses, phone numbers, social media profiles, and more.
+StalkEye is a Python-based OSINT (Open Source Intelligence) tool designed for ethical security research and digital footprint analysis.
+It automates the process of searching for a target username across the web using DuckDuckGo, then systematically scans the discovered URLs to extract information such as email addresses, phone numbers, social media profiles, and more.

 Disclaimer: